The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 smallrye.jwt.keystore.decrypt.key.password

-This property may be set if a private decryption key’s password in KeyStore is different to smallrye.jwt.keystore.password when mp.jwt.decrypt.key.location points to a KeyStore file.
+This property can be set if a private decryption key’s password in KeyStore is different from smallrye.jwt.keystore.password when mp.jwt.decrypt.key.location points to a KeyStore file.

 smallrye.jwt.resolve-remote-keys-at-startup